Assassination of Uthman: Background

 Following the deaths of Muhammad and the first caliph Abu Bakr in 632 and 634 respectively, Umar became the new caliph.
 Continuing the wars of conquest initiated by Abu Bakr, he brought about the almost complete collapse of Sasanian Persia.
 The Byzantine Empire was restricted to Anatolia and central North Africa.
 The armies of the conquest were settled in the conquered areas.
 In Iraq, the garrison towns of Basra and Kufa were established for the purpose.
 Fustat was founded in Egypt.
 Due to significant Arab population in Syria, Arab Muslim conquerors of the region settled in the already existing towns.

 The conquests brought Muslims bounteous revenue and lands.
 Particularly in Iraq, the former crown-lands and the lands of the Persian aristocracy were now in Muslim hands.
 These became communal property administered by the state, although the soldiers protested, for they considered these lands their property.
 The revenue was distributed among the conquering armies.
 Umar also left the provincial administration to the respective governors, who ruled with considerable autonomy, and provincial surplus was spent on the settlers of the conquered territories instead of being sent to the capital.
 In some matters, such as military pay (ata) and administrative offices, Umar gave preference to those with precedence (sabiqa) in Islam and kept the late comers to the movement at bay, which to some extent resulted in social stratification and dissatisfaction among the holders of power and prestige in the old order.

-After the assassination of Umar in 644 by Abu Lu'lu'a Firuz, a consultative assembly (shura) of the prominent companions of Muhammad, which included Abd al-Rahman ibn Awf, al-Zubayr ibn al-Awwam, Ali, Sa'd ibn Abi Waqqas, Talha ibn Ubayd Allah and Uthman, was made to choose a new caliph among Uthman and Ali.
-The assembly chose Ali unanimously but his refusal to follow previous caliphs ultimately resulted in Uthman being the new caliph.
+After the assassination of Umar in 644, a consultative assembly (shura) of the prominent companions of Muhammad, which included Abd al-Rahman ibn Awf, Ali, Sa'd ibn Abi Waqqas, Talha, Uthman and al-Zubayr, elected Uthman caliph.
 Although Uthman had been an early companion of Muhammad from the time of Mecca and had been devoted to the cause of Islam, he belonged to the Umayyad clan of the Quraysh tribe—a grouping of Meccan clans to which Muhammad and most of his prominent Meccan companions belonged.
 Umayyads had been staunch opponents after Muhammad "received the divine call in a vision", and had converted to Islam only after the conquest of Mecca in 629 only a couple of years before Muhammad's death.
 Muhammad, and later Abu Bakr and Umar, tried to win the Umayyads over to and incorporate them in the new order by awarding them gifts and important posts.